evnik/XcodeRN/Xcode12Beta3.md

 #### Resolved in Xcode 12 beta

-*   Fixed a bug where `IBDesignable` views were not using the intrinsic content size the first time the storyboard or XIB is displayed.
+*   Fixed a bug where `IBDesignable` views weren’t using the intrinsic content size the first time Interface Builder displays the storyboard or `.xib`.
 (23234553) (FB5797024)

 *   When an `IBDesignable` view fails to build, there is now an error directly on the view in canvas.
 Clicking the error icon on the IBDesignable property in the Identity inspector, now provides a popup that displays the error for easier debugging.
 (56408987)

-*   IBDesignables in Cocoa storyboards and XIBs will now use the intrinsic content size provided by the `IBDesignable` view when overriding NSView.intrinsicContentSize() (56419405)
+*   Storyboards and `.xib` files will now use the intrinsic content size provided by an `IBDesignable` view when overriding [`intrinsicContentSize`](https://developer.apple.com/documentation/appkit/nsview/1526996-intrinsiccontentsize) on an `NSView`.
+(56419405)

 *   Fixed a bug where the Spell Checking property was ignored on [`UITextView`](https://developer.apple.com/documentation/uikit/uitextview).
 (60750116) (FB7636246)